How Is Guardianship Determined?

 When Do Minors Need Guardians?

 Minors require a parent or legal guardian to take care of them.
 Sometimes, events occur causing a child to need a guardian.
-The events that may trigger the need for a minor guardianship include:
+The events that may trigger the need for minor guardianship include:

 - The child’s parents have passed away